noi-techpark/bdp-commons/README.md

 mvn clean test
 ```

-### Test the code with Docker
+### Development with Docker

 - Inside the corresponding data collector folder, copy `.env.example` to `.env`
   and configure it
-- Change to the root of this repository
-- Copy `.env.example` to `.env` and configure it
 - Run `docker-compose up -d`
 - You can follow the output with `docker-compose logs -f`

-Please note, if that command does not work it might be that the data collector
-was not configured to allow `mvn tomcat:run`.
-Please, refer to the `README.md`
-inside that folder for further details, and report the incidence to
+Please, refer to the `README.md` inside that folder for further details, and
-`help@opendatahub.bz.it`.
+report any incidence to `help@opendatahub.bz.it`.

 #### VSCode: Start a debug session